HollowDaniel/HollowDaniel/README.md

 # Hi, I’m Daniel

-I am a Software Engineer, currently learning Rust 🦀.
+I am a Software Engineer, currently learning Rust 🦀 and Chess ♟️.
 Working on multiple projects, this page will be more filled soon.

 <!---